k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

   > In some situations, you may need to clear your browser's cache for the *TDM* item to become visible from the main menu.

-### K2cloud Development Environment Installation
+### K2cloud Fabric Web Studio TDM Installation

 - Create a new Space on K2cloud.
 Select the **TDM Dev** Project and **TDM-9.4** Profile.
 - Set the **CREATE_TDMDB** Global in the TDM LU to **true**.
-- Optional: If you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID), then edit the **TDMDB_SCHEMA** shared Global.
+  > Optional: If you would like to change the schema name for the TDM DB (the default schema name contains the cluster ID), please edit the **TDMDB_SCHEMA** shared Global.
 Restart Fabric after updating this Global.
 - Deploy the TDM LU.
 This deployment creates the TDM DB and the k2masking schema.
 Note that the k2masking schema can also be created by running the **masking-create-cache-table.flow** from the Broadway Examples.
 - After the TDM DB is created, set the **CREATE_TDMDB** Global in the TDM LU back to **false**.

-### TDM Installation — Desktop Studio
+### Desktop Studio TDM Installation

 #### Prerequisites